 Muay Thai is for both people looking to get fit or those wanting to spar during classes.
 Your age, gender and shape is irrelevant.
 Only you determine how hard and how often you want to train.
 No one is forced into actions or training they are not comfortable with.
 If you want to lose weight or just build muscles Muay Thai is a training that will give your whole body a work out.
 You are training on a team but the training is individually based on your physique and previous skills you may have.
 Everyone can train together.
 From beginners to skilled fighters.
 You start at the level you are comfortable with, and based on advice from your Coach.

-The adult class is training 3 times a week but it is up to you how often you want to participate.
+The adult class is training several times a week but it is up to you how often you want to participate, you can see more about our classes in the menu about prices.
 Training start with a warm up that definitely isn’t boring.
 It is primary Circuit Training which is number of stations with different physical exercises.
 You will work at each station for about 1. min. and about 30 sec. brake where you move to the next station.
 When you have been through all the stations your whole body will be warmed up and ready for Muay Thai.

-Necessary equipment if you want to spar: shin guards, mouth guard, helmet, jockstrap and gloves (you can borrow these at the gym).
+Necessary equipment if you want to spar: shin guards, mouth guard, groin guard (men), and gloves (you can borrow these at the gym) and helmet if you want to.

 The rules are made for: